 Can pressotherapy be done after liposuction?

-How to avoid fluid retention?
+How to prevent fluid retention?